w3f/polkadot-wiki/docs/kusama-ledger.md

 in your terminal.
 Click both buttons on "Perform Installation" to install the application.
 It will ask again for your Pin code and you should enter it in the device.

-At the end of the process you should the newly installed Kusama application on the device.
-Great job!
+At the end of the process you should the newly installed Kusama application on the device. job!

 ## Using on Polkadot-JS Apps